-- Restricted - This classification includes amounts for which constraints have been placed on the use of resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation. - Committed - This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the County Commissioners.
+- Restricted - consists of amounts for which constraints have been placed on the use of resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation. - Committed - consists of amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the County Commissioners.
 These amounts cannot be used for any purpose unless the County Commissioners removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
-This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements. - Assigned - This classification includes amounts that are constrained by the County's intent to be used for a specific purpose but are neither restricted nor committed.
+This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements. - Assigned - consists of amounts that are constrained by the County's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the County Commissioners.
 No other governing body or officials have this authority delegated to them.
-This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund. - Unassigned - This classification includes the residual fund balance for the General Fund.
+This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund. - Unassigned - consists of residual fund balance for the General Fund.
 The unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by the offsetting of assigned fund balance amounts.